otrv4/otrv4/otrv4.md

 * [Verify that the user profile signature is valid](#verify-a-user-profile-signature)
 * Verify that the user profile is not expired
 * Verify that the `Versions` field contains a string with "4"
-* Validate the public shared prekey is on the curve Ed448
+* Validate that the public shared prekey is on the curve Ed448

 ## Online Conversation Initialization